Custom UIs on top of Airtable

 Integrating Airtable with WeWeb

-Connecting an Airtable base to a WeWeb project is very straightforward:
+Connecting an Airtable base to a WeWeb project is straightforward:

 Available actions